-Planning to bring your school group to the Library?
+Planning to bring your students to the Library?
 From preschool to tertiary students, registrations are now open for 2023!

 - Students are to break into small groups of up to ten.

-- Adult supervision is required for years Foundation to Year 7, per small group.
+- Adult supervision is required for years Preschool to Year 7, per small group.

 - Please be mindful of other visitors, by moving one small group through a space at a time.